 Instructions

-- Preheat oven to 400 degrees.
-Line a 9×13 baking dish with parchment paper, carefully folding the edges so you can easily lay the crackers flat.
+- Preheat the oven to 400°F. Line a 9×13 baking dish with parchment paper, carefully folding the edges so you can easily lay the crackers flat.

-- In a medium saucepan, heat butter and brown sugar over medium heat, stirring frequently until fully combined and smooth.
-Allow it to reach 285 degrees using a candy thermometer and then let is stay at this heat for 3-4 minutes.
+- In a medium saucepan, heat the butter and brown sugar over medium heat, stirring frequently until fully combined and smooth.
+Allow it to reach 285°F using a candy thermometer and then let it stay at this heat for 3-4 minutes.

-- Remove from heat and whisk in vanilla.
-Mixture will spit a little, this is normal.
-Pour over crackers while hot.
+- Remove the mixture from the heat and whisk in the vanilla.
+The mixture will spit a little, this is normal.
+Pour it over the crackers while hot.
 It will start to set immediately.

-- Bake for 8 minutes.
-Remove and turn off oven.
+- Bake the Christmas crack for 8 minutes.
+Remove it and turn off oven.

-- Sprinkle top with chocolate chips, then return to the warm oven (oven is off, but warm).
-Allow to sit in warm oven for 1-2 minutes or until chocolate starts to glisten slightly.
-Using an offset spatula to smooth it out.
+- Sprinkle the top with the chocolate chips, then return to the warm oven (oven is off, but warm).
+Allow it to sit in the warm oven for 1-2 minutes or until the chocolate starts to glisten slightly.
+Using an offset spatula, smooth it out.

-- Remove, sprinkle with fleur de sel, and allow to cool slightly before putting the fridge to set.
+- If desired, sprinkle the top with the fleur de sel, and allow to cool slightly before putting in the fridge to set.
 This will take several hours before toffee is easily cut.

-- Remove parchment paper and cut into squares.
+- Remove the parchment paper and cut into squares.

 - If you've tried this recipe, come back and let us know how it was in the comments or ratings.